moellere/kubernetes-opnsense-controller/README.md

 ## haproxy-ingress-proxy
-`haproxy-ingress-proxy` plugin allows you to mirror cluster ingress rules handled by an ingress controller to HAProxy running on pfSense.
-If you run pfSense on the network edge with non-cluster services already running, you now can dynamically inject new rules to route traffic into your cluster while simultaneously running non-cluster services.
+`haproxy-ingress-proxy` plugin allows you to mirror cluster ingress rules handled by an ingress controller to HAProxy running on opnsense.
+If you run opnsense on the network edge with non-cluster services already running, you now can dynamically inject new rules to route traffic into your cluster while simultaneously running non-cluster services.

 To achieve this goal, new 'shared' HAProxy frontends are created and attached to an **existing** HAProxy frontend.
 Each